SocialGouv/matomo-next/README.md

 - `onInitialization`: This callback is triggered when the function is first initialized.
 It does not receive any parameters. **It could be useful to use it if you want to add parameter to Matomo when the page is render the first time.**

+- `onScriptLoadingError`: This callback is triggered when the script does not load.
+It does not receive any parameters. useful to detect ad-blockers.

 ## Tests

 ```